Seyviour/q_placer/readme.md

-Toy Quadratic Wirelength Model based Analytical Solver for ASICs
+Toy Quadratic Wirelength Model based Analytical Solver for ASICs.
+Implementation follows the description from Professor Rutenbar's "VLSI CAD II: Layout" (Coursera).
+This solver works well enough to verify that the general implementation is correct but is not optimal.